aochagavia/IbanCalculator/notes/threads.md

 # List

 The main problem with listing the numbers with the ever incrementing global counter.
-To make the solutions more diversive we chose to use a `channel`.
+To make the solutions more diverse we chose to use a `channel`.
 With a channel the work can be continued while the main thread writes the answers to the console.
 The main upside is that a channel works asynchronous, while writing to the console would need a lock.
 This could result in a more scalable solution.

 One problem was encountered that wasn't picked up as an error while implementing a channel based solution.
 When main thread didn't drop it's `send channel` and entered the loop on the `recv channel`.
-The loop on the recieving end would only close when all writeble channels are dropped.
+The loop on the receiving end would only close when all writeable channels are dropped.
 This resulted in an endless loop.

 Error code: (commit hash ea108c0386f401de356d744fbf4edd0cd4ccbf5c)